opencog/atomspace-dht/README.md

 backend driver to the [AtomSpace](https://github.com/opencog/atomspace) (hyper-)graph database.

-The code here is a backend driver to the AtomSpace graph database, enabling AtomSpace contents to be shared via the OpenDHT content distribution network.
+The code here is an experimental backend driver to the AtomSpace graph database, enabling AtomSpace contents to be shared via the OpenDHT content distribution network.
 The goal is to allow efficient decentralized, distributed operation over the global internet, allowing many AtomSpace processes to access and perform updates to huge datasets.

+The driver more-or-less works, but is a failed experiment.
+A detailed critique of the architecture is given much farther down, below.
+As of this writing (2019), there isn't any obvious way of resolving the architectural issues that are raised.

 ### The AtomSpace
 The [AtomSpace](https://wiki.opencog.org/w/AtomSpace) is a